 We had a very long, cold winter and, because of it, I took to wearing scarves to keep myself warm both in and out of the house.
 I got used to their coziness, their comfort.
-Now that it’s getting warm, my winter ones just won’t work – so I figured out an easy DIY for a simple summer scarf.
+Now that it’s getting warm, my winter ones just won’t work – so I figured out an easy plan for a simple DIY summer scarf.

 After deciding to make a scarf for summer, I needed design inspiration, and found what I needed in an image of simple dessert table background.
 It was a gauzy fabric with light, wide rose-colored stripes and it screamed “summer” to me.
 Soft and subtle and perfect with shades.

 The material was a challenge to decide on.
 I am not what you would call a seamstress or a person knowledgeable in textiles.
 I try, but it just doesn’t stick.
 After searching the entire fabric store, I found the perfect gauzy cotton in the seersucker section, just in case you are interested.
 Now your trip won’t take as long as mine!